Sussex Day

 Sussex Day is the county day for the historic county of Sussex in southern England and is celebrated on 16 June each year to celebrate the rich heritage and culture of Sussex.

 The event takes place on St Richard's Day, the feast day of St Richard of Chichester, Sussex's patron saint.
 The date marks the anniversary of the translation of St Richard's body from its original burial place in the nave of Chichester Cathedral to an elaborate shrine at the cathedral on 16 June 1276.

+Significance

+Sussex Day takes place on the feast day of St Richard, a medieval bishop of the diocese of Chichester, which covers Sussex.
+Henry III disagreed with Richard's election to the post of bishop and forbade anyone to house or feed Richard, who was forced to travel around Sussex entirely on foot.
+An ascetic and vegetarian, who refused to eat off silver, Richard was known for his strong stance on usurers ('loan sharks' in the modern vernacular), corrupt clergy and "priests who mumbled the Mass".
+Popular in Sussex, his tomb in Chichester became a place of pilgrimage and prayer through the later Middle Ages in particular.

 Origins

 The idea of Sussex Day came from Worthing resident Ian Steedman who in 2006 suggested the idea to politician Henry Smith, at the time leader of West Sussex County Council.
 Smith liked the idea and West Sussex County Council officially recognised the day in 2007.

 Celebrations

 Since 2013, the Sussex Flag is flown in each of the six ancient Rapes, or sub-divisions of Sussex in the week running up to Sussex Day.
 The Sussex Martlets flag was hoisted over the Council House in Chichester, from Maltravers Street in Arundel, from St Nicholas’ Church in Bramber, from Lewes Castle, from St Nicholas’ Church in Pevensey, and from Hastings Castle; each representing their respective historic division of Sussex.
+The flag of St Richard is also flown on Sussex Day.

 Several other towns and villages across the county raise the Sussex Flag on 16 June, including Peacehaven, Seaford, Newhaven, Shoreham and Worthing.
-The West Sussex village of Slindon also flies the flag.
+The West Sussex villages of Slindon and Milland also fly the flag.
+In Milland it is the West Sussex flag perhaps indicative that Milland only began to emerge in mid 20th Century with the civil parish formed in 1972.

 At Newhaven and Petworth, the Sussex Charter is read out and "Sussex by the Sea", Sussex's unofficial county anthem, is sung.
+Events to celebrate Sussex culture often take place, as does enjoyment of Sussex food and drink, including Sussex beer and Sussex wine.
 In 2013, at the Weald and Downland Open Air Museum in Singleton, an event took place celebrating Sussex culture including Sussex's buildings, stoolball, Sussex literature and history, as well as traditional Sussex music and food from Sussex.
-Events to celebrate Sussex Day in 2013 were also held in the towns of Worthing and Bexhill-on-Sea.

-In 2017, Sussex Day was officially celebrated in style at Beauport Park Golf Club, St Leonards with a full day of events.
-The event was organised jointly by The Beauport Park Golf Club and one of the Hastings Ambassadors, self-styled 'Lord' Brett McLean.
-McLean said, “Sussex Day is an important day of celebrations held on the birthday of St Richard the Patron Saint of Sussex,” he said.
-“The aim is to showcase all that’s positive about Sussex.
-It allows the opportunity to engage and link community organisations, businesses, entertainment and charities together helping to celebrate the achievements of these organisations that serve our county.”